ABB Automation Builder for Bottle Filling

 ABB Timers Example for Bottle Filling

 Complete working example demonstrating Timers implementation for Bottle Filling using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Bottle Filling Control